 For $x,x'\in\X^n$, define $d_0(x,x') := |\{i:x_i\ne x_i'\}|$ to be the Hamming distance, i.e., the number of differing components in $x$ and $x'$.
 Recall that for $\alpha\in(0,\infty)$, a Markov kernel $Q \in\mathfrak P(\X^n\to\Z)$ is called \emph{$\alpha$-differentially private}, if, for all $A\in\mathcal G$ and for all $x,x'\in\X^n$ with $d_0(x,x')=1$, we have

 We sometimes also refer to such a Markov kernel as a \emph{privacy mechanism} or a \emph{channel}.
 Note that this definition implies that the probability measures $Q(dz|x)$, for different $x\in\X^n$, are mutually absolutely continuous (equivalent).
 In particular, if $\P\subseteq\mathfrak P(\X^n)$ is a statistical model on $\X^n$, then all the measures $QP$, for $P\in\P$, are equivalent and they are also equivalent to $Q(dz|x)$, for any $x\in\X^n$.
-We now turn to \emph{local differential privacy}, i.e., the situation where there is no trusted data curator available and each individual is enabled to generate a sanitized version $Z_i$ of their sensitive data $X_i$ on their \emph{local} machine without ever sharing $X_i$ with anybody else.
+We now turn to \emph{local differential privacy}, that is, the situation where there is no trusted data curator available and each individual is able to generate a sanitized version $Z_i$ of their sensitive data $X_i$ on their \emph{local} machine without ever sharing $X_i$ with anybody else.

 First, we define the set of marginal $\alpha$-differentially private channels by